 Les was Director of Planning & Architecture for Birmingham City Council from 1991 – 1999.
 From 1999 – 2001 he chaired the Expert Panel for Land & Buildings at the Heritage Lottery Fund and from 2010 – 16 he was chair of the West Midlands Committee of the HLF.
 He was a Commissioner of English Heritage from 2001 – 2008.
-He chairs the Ironbridge Gorge World Heritage Site Steering Group and is on the Fabric Advisory Committee of Worcester Cathedral.
-During an 11-year term as Director of Environmental Services at Bath City Council, he founded the Historic Towns Forum.
+He chaired the Ironbridge Gorge World Heritage Site Steering Group and was on the Fabric Advisory Committee of Worcester Cathedral and the Ministry of Defence Historic Buildings Advisory Group.
+During 11 years as Director of Environmental Services at Bath City Council he founded the Historic Towns Forum.
 He was awarded the OBE in 1997.
 He was born in Hall Green and now lives in Selly Park.

 Jo Smith, Company Secretary